AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/legacy-processes/campaign-sync-dates.md

 ---
-description: Campaign Sync Dates - [!DNL Marketo Measure]
+description: "Campaign Sync Dates guidance for Marketo Measure users"
 title: Campaign Sync Dates
 exl-id: 66ce9948-9297-47ef-8b16-0ac45c5664fc
 feature: Channels
 ---
 # Campaign Sync Dates {#campaign-sync-dates}

 Learn what the Campaign Sync Dates feature does, as well as offer some use cases for this feature.

 >[!NOTE]
+>
 >This article covers an outdated process.
 We encourage users to use the [new, improved in-app process](/help/channel-tracking-and-setup/offline-channels/custom-campaign-sync.md){target="_blank"}.

 **[!DNL Marketo Measure] Package Required: 6.9 or above**